Skip to contents

 Temporal Manipulation

-Linear time points can be adjusted to the floor, ceiling, or rounded to a specified time unit.
+Linear time points can be adjusted to the floor, ceiling, or rounded to a specified time granule.

 # Round dates to different granularities